mattsantand/pynumericalphasematching/README.md

 ```

 The following lines load the `Waveguide` object created in the previous step into a `PhasematchingDeltaBeta` object and
-calculate the phasematching spectrum as a function of \Delta\beta
+calculate the phasematching spectrum as a function of $\Delta\beta$
 ```python

 deltabeta = np.linspace(-5000, 5000, 1000)